 “Calice Gallant, he lived on Schurman Ave.
 He and his wife Kay had 2 children, Elizabeth who took nursing in Charlottetown and married Justin MacNeill (from Richmond) who worked at Enman Drug.
 They settled in Montague where Justin purchased the Mabon Drug Store, She now lives in Ch’town.
 Calice’s son Lawrence (Larry) graduated St Dunstans and moved to Saint John where he worked as a hos[ital administrator.
 He still lives there.”

-My Dad just shared some Skype time with me and told me that Calice would only answer to the name, Zip.
-This is contrary to my own records where I have, on file, brother Philippe, assigned this nickname.
+My Dad just shared some Skype time with me and told me that Calice would only answer to the name, Zip. (years will do this to a person) This is contrary to my own records where I have, on file, brother Philippe, assigned this nickname.
+Belinda and Lawrence confirm with me that yes, in fact, Philippe was called Zip.
 Dad remembers on one of our visits to the island that Gabe (my Papie), took Dad for a walk through the alleys to Calice’s shoe repair.
 He told me that they took a bottle of gin with them.
 He will always remember Calice, his lips lined with tacks, and how he could put back his liquor at the same time as doing his shoe repair.
 I’m grateful to my Dad for having a memory and I welcome more from family.
 For example, I’d like to know the address of the shoe repair shop.
 (While I haven’t confirmed this yet, the following building on Granville Street, may be the building…not certain as of yet).

 Resting place in St. Paul’s Cemetery, Summerside, PEI.
 Photo courtesy of James Perry, researcher and family historian, Summerside, PEI